-Mike is an an anthropologist with a PhD from the Australian National University.
-Before entering academia he had various jobs in policy, agriculture, international development and education throughout Eurasia and Australia, as well as spending periods on the dole, in the precariat and travelling.
-His current focus is an ethnographic study, funded through the Pacific Research Scheme, looking at the experiences of temporary workers from Timor-Leste in Australia and how the impact of their international labour is ordered by older modes of income sharing rooted in Timorese custom.
+Mike is an anthropologist with a PhD from the Australian National University.
+Before entering academia he had various jobs in policy, agriculture, international development and education throughout Eurasia and Australia, as well as spending periods on the dole, in the precariat, and travelling.
+His current focus is an ethnographic study, funded through the Pacific Research Program, looking at the experiences of temporary workers from Timor-Leste in Australia and how the impact of their international labour is ordered by older modes of income sharing rooted in Timorese custom.

 You can get an open access of his latest book through this link.

 He regularly blogs at DevPol and elsewhere.